soudev/knowledge.mine/stuff/frontend.javascript.md

 * [[Gist] ES6 cheat sheet, with very tasty examples](https://gist.github.com/mwitek/aa37e47b2546f994e387)

+* [[GitHub] wesbos / es6-articles](https://github.com/wesbos/es6-articles) - Blog Posts from Wes Bos.
+If you make an edit to one of these posts, my blog will automatically update.

 --

 * [[GitHub] addyosmani / es6-tools](https://github.com/addyosmani/es6-tools) - An aggregation of tooling for using ES6 today